bihealth/sodar-core/docs/source/glossary.rst

     Peer Site
-        A SODAR Core based web site which mirrors one or more projects also mirrored on the currently active site.
+        A SODAR Core based web site which mirrors one or more projects also mirrored on the currrently active site.
 This allows linking to remote projects on other sites where the user would have access.

     Project App